What is knee pain and why does it occur?

 The wisdom of our grandmothers combined with modern knowledge results in powerful home remedies.
 My own grandmother, a pharmacist who lived to be 102, taught me these timeless methods:

-- Cost-effective and always available
+- Inexpensive and always available

-- Can be combined with essential oils
+- Combinable with essential oils

-- Relaxing and calming
+- Relaxing and soothing

 - Promotes blood circulation